bluesoft/bluesoft-stream-processor/README.md

 ## Typed instruction

 You can have an instruction that only handle a especific type.
+Other types will pass throught to next instruction.

 ```java
 public class Store extends TypedInstruction<Record> {